^

 • Seronegative antiphospholipid syndrome:

-• with the presence of antiphospholipid antibodies reacting with phosphatidylcholine;
+• with the presence of antiphospholipid antibodies that react with phosphatidylcholine;

-• with the presence of antiphospholipid antibodies reacting with phosphatidylethanolamine; ✧ with the presence of (32-glycoprotein-1-cofactor-dependent antiphospholipid antibodies.
+• with the presence of antiphospholipid antibodies that react with phosphatidylethanolamine; ✧ with the presence of (32-glycoprotein-1-cofactor-dependent antiphospholipid antibodies.

 The iLive portal does not provide medical advice, diagnosis or treatment.